Skip to main content

 • You’ll also know your interest rate

 At RBC, there’s no cost to get pre-approved for a mortgage and you are under no obligation.
-We also guarantee your quoted rate for 120 days, even if rates go up.
-If rates go down, you’ll get the lowest rate in effect for your chosen term.6
+We also guarantee your quoted rate for 120 days, even if rates go up.6

 • 5.
 Find a real estate agent.